JirkaUlbricht/GHLIE/README.md

 #### Exporting:
 ```
-ghlie export <owner> <repo>
+ghlie export <owner> <repo> <path_to_json>
 ```
 > [!NOTE]
-> Replace owner with the repository owner (Not their display name!) and repo with the name of the repository.
-Don't include the <> in the command
+> Replace owner with the repository owner (Not their display name!), repo with the name of the repository and path_to_json with a path to the JSON file you want to import (if it is in the same directory then just the name of the file)
+>
+> Don't include the <> in the command

 ## Licence and terms of use